dartmouth-cs98/hack-a-thing-2-mewtwo/README.md

 ### What Didn't Work

-We didn't have time to implement zooming the earth in the AR versison.
+We didn't have time to implement zooming the earth in the AR version.